oppia/oppia-web-developer-docs/Upgrading-python-interpreter-to-version-3.8-for-existing-users.md

 ```

 ### Step 2 (a).
 Setting up virtualenv for Direnv Users
-*`Note` : Follow this step if you are using direnv for automatic switching of interpreter versions on entering oppia directory.
-Also skip all the below steps if you are following this step.*
+*`Note` : Follow this step if you are using direnv for automatic switching of interpreter versions on entering oppia directory.*

 `Important` Inorder to know whether you are using direnv or not please carry out the following instructions.